 Skip to content

-• ContentFile: In-memory IO.
-Transforms bytes on the fly.
-But can also be used with files.
+• ContentFile: An in-memory I/O class that transforms bytes on the fly and can also be used with files.

 Configuration